Truth 8: “Everybody Plays The Fool: An Ode To The One That Got Away“

-I think he’ll know- she says.
-I think somehow- he’ll already know- she pauses-
+I think he’ll know, she says.
+I think somehow, he’ll already know.

 He’ll let you go too.

-You talk about it again before you leave– mull over it in your journal
+You talk about it again before you leave rehab – mull over it in a journal.

-And it’s funny to you now– looking back as you write this post–
+It’s funny to you now – looking back as you write this –

-Your mom downstairs making dinner– and your dad outside cutting the grass–watching Law & Order in the game room–
+Weeks later, when you’re home, your mom downstairs making dinner – and your dad outside cutting the grass–watching Law & Order in the game room –

 You see his call on your screen.

 His face on Skype – remembering how before you went to treatment he sat on the phone with you in your room after he’d seen a picture of you on Facebook.